About Butte County

 Criminal Records

-Criminal records in Butte County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Butte County Sheriff's Office and the Idaho State Police maintain these records.
-Residents can conduct background checks through the Idaho Bureau of Criminal Identification, which provides comprehensive criminal history reports.
-The Bureau offers services for fingerprint-based background checks, ensuring accuracy and thoroughness in the records provided.
+Criminal records in Butte County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
+Residents can conduct background checks through the Idaho Bureau of Criminal Identification, which provides full criminal history reports.
+The Bureau offers services for fingerprint-based background checks, making sure of accuracy and thoroughness in the records provided.
 The sex offender registry is publicly accessible, allowing residents to stay informed about offenders in their area.

 Arrest Records

-Arrest records in Butte County are maintained by the Butte County Sheriff's Office.
+Arrest records in Butte County are maintained by Butte County Sheriff's Office.
 These records include detailed information about the arrest, such as the date, time, location, and charges.
 Residents and attorneys can request access to these records by contacting the Sheriff's Office directly.
-The Idaho Public Records Law governs the accessibility of these records, ensuring transparency while protecting sensitive information.
+The Idaho Public Records Law governs the accessibility of these records, for public access while protecting sensitive information.
 Arrest records typically include the individual's personal details, the nature of the offense, and any subsequent legal actions.

 Jail & Inmate Records